akhiiasati/IIITB_Advanced_Physical_Design_using_OpenLANE_Sky130/README.md

 ## Table of Contents
 - [Software Installation](#software-installation)
 - [Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK](#day-1-inception-of-open-source-eda-openlane-and-sky130-pdk)

+## Software Installation

+jkj
+a
+a
+a

+s

+d
 ## Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK